 Global ExperiencesPlanning to travel abroad with students not on an official CU study abroad program?
 We call that a Global Experience and Education Abroad (EA) is here to help!

 Why work with EA?EA will support you throughout your Global Experience.
 We work with over 2,000 CU Boulder students going abroad every year and have amassed an expertise in international travel and health, safety and security planning.
 Our goal is to help prepare you for the best possible experience abroad and to guide you through some of the basic precautions you can take to create a positive experience for your participants.
 Collaboration with EA is also mandatory per the International Travel and Programs Policy for CU Boulder.

 There is a fee for these services - please contact firstname.lastname@example.org for details.

 - Provide orientation materials

-- Offer a pre-departure health, safety and security workshop for all group leaders
+- Provides an online pre-departure health, safety and security workshop for all group leaders

-- Offer a pre-departure health, safety and security workshop for all participants
+- Provides an online pre-departure health, safety and security workshop for all participants

 - Collect emergency contact information

 - Enroll all participants in an international comprehensive medical, evacuation and repatriation insurance plan

 - Monitor the security situation of the countries you’re in